penguineer/usitwislave/README.md

 there is nothing to do (and we're not sleeping, see use_sleep), it's defined as void idle_callback(void).
 If you're not using it, specify NULL.

+Compile with define USI_TWI_WITHOUT_STATS set to exclude the statistics function from the generated object file.
+This saves about 300 bytes in the Flash memory.
+The define must be set via compiler options, otherwise it is not recognized in the usitwislave.c during compilation.